Sales

 Hey Paul, I’m a big fan of what you’re doing over at Company X. Congrats on the promotion!

-There’s lots of amazing milestones companies and prospects are achieving across industries, and they’re being loud about it.
+There are lots of amazing milestones companies and prospects are achieving across industries, and they’re being loud about it.
 So when you do your research (back in Step #1) paying a specific compliment should be easy.

 Paying a compliment is an EXTREMELY effective way to start a sales conversation and warm up a cold prospect because people love being recognized for their accomplishments.